 - 1. Place and align the new Filament Screen on the source plate mounting posts. - 2.
 Using tweezers, carefully offer the filament plate onto the mounting posts.
 Be careful not to touch the source cage with either filament.
 There is no orientation of the filament plate required, except that the mounting holes line up with the mounting posts. - 3.
-Re-fit the two M2 x 4 pan head screws through the filament plate and filament screen and tighten securely.
+Re-fit the two M2 \times 4 pan head screws through the filament plate and filament screen and tighten securely.
 Do not over tighten. - 4.
 Re-fit each barrel connector in the same orientation as removed, sliding each barrel connector over the connecting lead and filament post and while holding the barrel connector firmly with pliers, tighten all screws. - 5.
-Before re-fitting the analyser to your vacuum chamber, carry out the short circuit checks on Page 23. - 6.
+Before re-fitting the analyser to your vacuum chamber, carry out Section 7.2 to check for any short circuits. - 6.
 Replace the analyser into your vacuum housing and again check for shorts or grounding to the outer vacuum housing.

 You are now ready to pump down and continue the operation of your quadrupole.

-5.5 Ion Source cleaning
+7.5 Ion Source cleaning